-Right below you can watch a video that will take you through all the steps to making this delicious giant cookie.
+Right below, you can watch a video that will take you through all the steps to making this delicious giant cookie in the slow cooker.
 You can find the full written recipe right underneath the video.

 Slow Cooker Cookie Recipe